Understanding Prop A and B on the Ballot

 To be part of the Honors Program, it is necessary to apply and meet only one of the listed requirements among which include having a 3.25 college GPA from at least 9 college hours or being in the top 15 percent of one’s graduating high school class.

 Once accepted, students can become even more involved in the program.
-The paid internship opportunity to be an Honor Ambassador includes students engaging in leadership activities at ACC events, doing recruitment and classroom presentations, and creating social media content.
+The paid internship opportunity to be an Honor Ambassador includes students engaging in leadership activities at ACC events, doing recruitment and classroom presentations and creating social media content.

-Nora O’Halloran signed up to be an ambassador after her first honors classes.
-“As an ambassador, everyone does what their strengths are or what they are interested in learning.
-For example, we have people who love editing videos and that’s what they are learning in school, so they get to edit the fun videos that we work on,” O’Halloran said.
+Nora O’Halloran signed up to be an ambassador after her first honors class, “As an ambassador, everyone does what their strengths are or what they are interested in learning.
+For example, we have people who love editing videos and that’s what they are learning in school, so they get to edit the fun videos that we work on,” O’Halloran says.

 The position has online and in-person flexibility so students can choose what works best for them.

-“We have ways to make things accommodating, which is one of the many wonderful things about being an Honors Ambassador,” she said.
+“We have ways to make things accommodating, which is one of the many wonderful things about being an Honors Ambassador,” O’Halloran says.
 “The key is to get involved as much as you can; reach out to Dr. Thomas and explain your interests.
 You can volunteer in the Honors Student Organization as well.
 All of these will help you in the long run.”

 Apart from Honors Ambassadors, the Honors Program has a partnership with the University of Texas at Austin called UT’s Youth and Community Studies (YCS) Fellows Program.
-It consists of a series of spring workshops about civic leadership, community building, social justice, and restorative practices.
+It consists of a series of spring workshops about civic leadership, community building, social justice and restorative practices.
 Students who participate and complete the YCS Fellows program are eligible to become interns in another program at UT along with receiving transfer advising from the university’s advisors.

 The YCS program provides a certificate upon completion, which, along with all the experience from the internship, can help students get into UT if that’s what they are aiming for.

-Even more, if students need help regarding honors courses and transfer goals, they can set up an appointment with Jana McCarthy in the Honors Program‘s website who specializes in advising for honors students.
+Even more, if students need help regarding honors courses and transfer goals, they can set up an appointment with the honors advisor Jana McCarthy in the Honors Programs.

-To find out more, the Honors Program social media provides information about what they are up to as well as future ambassadors openings.
+To find out more, the Honors Program’s social media provides information about what they are up to as well as future ambassador openings.
 For example, two weeks ago was Honors week across the ACC district.
-Numerous events happened everyday both on campuses and online, such as the Columbia University School of General Studies Information Session and “A Legacy Beyond Bloodline” talk with the UT professor Dr. Octavious Butler.
+Daily events were hosted across ACC campuses and remotly To mention a few were the Columbia University School of General Studies Information Session and “A Legacy Beyond Bloodline” talk with UT Austin professor Dr. Octavious Butler.

 If students want additional recognition on their transcripts, they can go to the website and read how to become an Honors Scholar along with the steps to apply for the Honors Scholarship.